DEFRA/ffc-development-guide/docs/development-patterns/databases.md

 ## Create a Liquibase changelog

-The FFC Platfrom CI and deployment pipelines support database migrations using [Liquibase](https://www.liquibase.org/).
+The FCP Platform CI and deployment pipelines support database migrations using [Liquibase](https://www.liquibase.org/).

-Create a Liquibase changelog defining the structure of your database available from the root of your microservice repoository in `changelog/db.changelog.xml`.
+Create a Liquibase changelog defining the structure of your database available from the root of your microservice repository in `changelog/db.changelog.xml`.

-Guidence on creating a Liquibase changelog is outside of the scope of this guide, so please check current best practice with the FFC Platform Team.
+Guidance on creating a Liquibase changelog is outside of the scope of this guide, so please check current best practice with the FCP Platform Team.

 ## Update Docker Compose files to use Postgres service and environment variables